 Corporations are facing rising benefit costs combined with more restrictive contract wording in group insurance.
 A Private Health Services Plan (PHSP) lets them take advantage of a new approach that can save up to 30% and provide increased flexibility and control.
 No health questions or age limits apply.
 This is not insurance.

 - Active Business Owners

 - Active Shareholders

 - Spouses (including common-law)

-- Children under age 21 – unless registered as a full-time student at an institute of higher learning and under age 25.
+- Children under age 18 unless registered as a full-time student at a College or University and has not attained the age of 25.

-Which is amazing considering that prior to 1998, there were only two ways for Self-employed individuals to pay for medical and dental expenses:
+Amazing considering that prior to 1998 there were only two ways for Unicorporated individuals to pay for medical and dental expenses:

 - Group Insurance - many services are not covered and are subject to both deductibles and co-insurance, (i.e.; Basic Dental 80/20).

-- Pay cash - no or small tax credit based on the Canadian Revenue Agency’s (CRA) 3% medical tax credit rule.
+- Pay cash - no or small tax credit based on the Canada Revenue Agency’s (CRA) 3% medical tax credit rule.

 More questions about the Private Health Services Plan?
 Complete the online form or contact June Borlé at (604) 874-4429 or Toll-free (888) 880-2266.